1 dead, 9 injured after boat explodes in the Bahamas

 Ten Americans and two Bahamians were aboard the boat when it exploded, according to officials.

-Four people were airlifted to a hospital in Florida and five others were taken to a hospital in Nassau, on New Providence Island, Bahamas, Knowles said.
+Four people were airlifted to a hospital in Florida and five others were taken to Princess Margaret Hospitalin Nassau, on New Providence Island, Bahamas, Knowles said.
 Two others who were aboard the boat were not injured, Knowles said.

 "Investigators are still trying to determine what went wrong," Knowles said of the explosion.